Open-STEM/IntroToRoboticsV2/course/robot_control/prop_distance_tracker.rst

             :width: 500

 Each iteration of the loop consists of the following steps:
     #.
-Poll the rangefinder to get the current distance
+Read the rangefinder value to get the current distance
     #.
 Calculate the error
     #.
 Calculate the control output through Kp * error
     #.
 Set the drivetrain motor efforts to the control output